alexghergh/cdl2020/README.md

 **Important:** If you chose to work with a virtual environment, you need to activate and deactivate every time you run the python executable.
 To do this, refer to number **3**.

+**Note:** From now on, unless specified otherwise, every command run is considered to be inside a virtual environment.
+This means that if you do not have a virtual environment enabled, you should probably replace `python` with `python3.8` and `pip` with `pip3`.

 ## How to use

 If a file named `files.txt` exists, the program will scan it and will add all the file names in it to the index (assuming that no errors arise during the scan).